[Warning: Vastly overlong book review. Casual reader beware.]

 It is also sparsely populated and a relatively high proportion of the population live in rural areas, and there is some evidence that people from rural areas have lower average IQs than those from urban areas.

 However, economic deprivation cannot explain the disparity.
-Today, despite the 2008 economic crash, Ireland enjoys, according to the UN, a higher Human Development Index than does the UK, and has done for some time.
+Today, despite the 2008 economic crash, and inevitable British bailout, Ireland enjoys, according to the UN, a higher Human Development Index than does the UK, and has done for some time.
 Indeed, by this measure, Ireland enjoys one of the highest standards of living in the world.

 Moreover, although formerly Ireland was much poorer, the studies cited by Lynn were published from 1973 to 1993, yet show no obvious increase over time.